Memphis Minnie: Legacy

+Memphis Minnie is a central innovator in both country and early electric blues.
+Evans situates her firmly within the Southern country blues, while emphasizing the creative aspect of her contributions.
+Retman similarly highlights her importance in shaping the electric blues sound, noting her guitar work bridging the Delta and Chicago blues themes together.
+Simon further points out Minnie's significance as one of the few women who command musical authority equal to men.

 Memphis Minnie has been described as "the most popular female country blues singer of all time".
 Big Bill Broonzy said that she could "pick a guitar and sing as good as any man I've ever heard."
 Minnie lived to see a renewed appreciation of her recorded work during the revival of interest in blues music in the 1960s.
 She was an influence on later singers, such as Big Mama Thornton, Jo Ann Kelly and Erin Harpe.
 She was inducted into the Blues Foundation's Hall of Fame in 1980.

 "Me and My Chauffeur Blues" was recorded by Jefferson Airplane on their debut album, Jefferson Airplane Takes Off, with Signe Anderson as lead vocalist.
 "Can I Do It for You" was recorded by Donovan in 1965, under the title "Hey Gyp (Dig the Slowness)".
 A 1929 Memphis Minnie and Kansas Joe McCoy song, "When the Levee Breaks", was adapted (with altered lyrics and a different melody) by Led Zeppelin and released in 1971 on their fourth album.
 "I'm Sailin'" was covered by Mazzy Star on their 1990 debut album, She Hangs Brightly.
 Mazzy Star also recorded Minnie's "Bake My Biscuit" which appeared on their EP single in 1994 titled "Fade Into You" which was the second release of the track due to growing popularity.
-This EP also contained three other Mazzy tracks; a LP alternative version track, a album out take, and Minnie's "Bake My Biscuit" as a vocal and guitar only performance by Hope Sandoval and David Roback.
+This EP also contained three other Mazzy tracks; a LP alternative version track, an album out take, and Minnie's "Bake My Biscuit" as a vocal and guitar only performance by Hope Sandoval and David Roback.
 The EP credits "Bake My Biscuit" to "Memphis McCoy" as "McCoy" was the name of Minnie's second husband and band partner.
 Yet the EP states Minnie's publishing of the 1929 track as "unknown".

 Her family is currently suing record companies and some artists for royalties and for using her music without permission.

 In 2007, Minnie was honored with a marker on the Mississippi Blues Trail in Walls, Mississippi.